rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/The Legislative Process - Philippine Congress.md

 The Congress is composed of two House of Congress- the House of Representatives and the Senate.
 The former is oftentimes referred to as the lower chamber, and the latter, as the upper chamber. *It is referred to as such because of how The Constitution of the United States of America was originally designed.*

 A law sought to be enacted is first introduced as a **Bill** in either House of Congress, or both of them, which is also referred to as **Companion Bills**.
-Except for the provision of [[Initiative and Referendum|initiative and referendum]], only a legislator serving the Congress may introduce a legislative document.
+Except for the provision of [[./Initiative and Referendum|initiative and referendum]], only a legislator serving the Congress may introduce a legislative document.

 It is then referred to a particular committee within their House of Congress, deliberated and scrutinized in accordance with the Rules as each House may provide.
 It may also be referred to various committees within that House.